Kumilachew-g/Bootstrap-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Personal-Portfolio
+# Personal-Portfolio-Bootstrap

-This project is mainly about creating personal portfolio by HTML5 and CSS3.
+This project is mainly about creating personal portfolio using bootstrap by HTML5 and CSS3.

 ## Built With